syncfusion-content/flutter-docs/Flutter/XlsIO/working-with-cell-formatting.md

 Worksheet sheet = workbook.worksheets[0];

-//Merging Cells from A16 to C16
+//Merging Cells from A16 to C16.
 sheet.getRangeByName("A1:C16").merge();

-//UnMerging Cells from A1 to A6
+//UnMerging Cells from A1 to C16
 sheet.getRangeByName("A1:C16").unmerge();

 workbook.save("MergeUnMerge.xlsx");

 {% endhighlight %}
-{% endtabs %}

 ## Apply Build-In Style

-The following code snippet explains how to add [builtInStyle](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IRange.html#Syncfusion_XlsIO_IRange_BuiltInStyle "") for a worksheet range.
+The following code snippet explains how to add **builtInStyle** for a worksheet range.
-{% tabs %}

 {% highlight dart %}

 //Create a new Excel document.
 Workbook workbook = new Workbook();